waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Quest: Find MR. POKEMON
 - **Objective:** Get the item from MR. POKEMON for Professor Elm.
-- **Status:** Explored a house on Route 30.
-Spoke to a POKEFAN_M who gave me a BERRY.
-Confirmed this is NOT MR. POKEMON.
+- **Status:** Defeated Youngster Joey on Route 30.
-- **Plan:** Leave this house and continue exploring Route 30 to find the correct location.
+- **Plan:** Continue heading north on Route 30.

 # Strategic Lessons
 - Trust the provided game state information (especially the on-screen object list) over my own visual perception.
 My perception can be flawed, but the data is the source of truth.
 - Do not assume a quest is complete without explicit in-game confirmation (like receiving a key item).
-Verify by re-interacting or exploring further if the initial interaction doesn't complete the objective.
 - When a plan repeatedly fails or seems overly complex, I must question my root hypothesis.
 - When I discover a new tile mechanic or game rule, I must immediately review and update any relevant custom tools.
 - Trust the output of my tools.
 If `find_path` returns "No path found," it's a strong indicator that my assumption about the path is wrong, not that the tool is broken.
 - Some maps can be partitioned, making certain areas inaccessible from others on the same floor.
-- For moving NPCs, it's best to use the `stun_npc` tool to freeze them in place before attempting to interact.
+- **CRITICAL:** Before attempting complex manual interactions with moving NPCs, ALWAYS use the `stun_npc` tool to freeze them.
+This is far more efficient than manual tracking.
+- **CRITICAL:** When using `notepad_edit` with the "replace" action, the `old_text` must be an EXACT match.
+Copy from system suggestions if available to avoid errors.

 # Tile Mechanics
 - **WALL**: Impassable terrain.